benmneb/vomad.life/content/proof-you-have-enough-money-to-travel-the-world.md

 And we really do travel for around 700 AUD per month.
 We do not stay at fancy hotels, I'm writing this from a common area in a Romanian hostel (there are sexy French accents all around me right now, it's awesome), we normally catch night busses from place to place because it's cheaper, and the most expensive thing I have bought in the last year - aside from a plane ticket from Asia to Europe - is a 100 AUD winter jacket (on sale from 180 AUD).

 Yes, we live cheap.
-Even though we earn a bit more, we don't need to pay ourselves any more to live comfortably.
+Even though we earn more, we don't need to pay ourselves any more to live comfortably.
 While some people might be repulsed at bootstrapping for a lifestyle like this, for us, the experience alone is priceless.

 The value of memories and experiences can not be quantified, yet most people would agree they are infinitely more valuable than owning a large house in an expensive neighbourhood filled with expensive but meaningless material possessions, and waiting there doing something wholly unfulfilling until you are old enough to be allowed to do what your heart desires - the apparent situation of the more traditional, location dependent lifestyle.